nemaara/A_New_Order/README_egallager_mods.txt

-  Matthias Ramon can die (and add some events involving him), give Matthias Ramon and Fat Bart traits, adjust recruitment patterns, give enemies gold if your allied AI side kills enemy leaders, commentary updates, Matthias Ramon can now heal (a bit), translation notes updates, etc.
-20 Okladia: copyediting, vary gold amounts with difficulty, give Deorien extra traits on EASY
+  Matthias Ramon can die (and add some events involving him), give Matthias Ramon and Fat Bart traits, adjust recruitment patterns, give enemies gold if your allied AI side kills enemy leaders, commentary updates, Matthias Ramon can now heal (a bit), translation notes updates, etc. For 1.7.0, additional AI tweaks 20 Okladia: copyediting, vary gold amounts with difficulty, give Deorien extra traits on EASY
 21a Abducted Bride: I gave the player consolation units for any missing recalls